joevandebilt/Legend-Of-Drongo/README.txt

 - Added Clone Buttons to event/NPC/Item and Enemy controls
 - Moved Event Trigger to new method

-V2.2.4
+v2.2.4
 - Updated Issues with Combat system
 - Redesigned combat system
 - Ended loops in combat starting system
 - Added Defense bonus of weapon to contribute to defense modifier.

-V2.2.5
+v2.2.5
 - Improved Suprise Attack and Attacked functions
 - Added lockedIn criteria
 - Added being attacked after LockedIn criteria set.
 - Fixed issue with saving not saving current state of room.

+v2.3.0
+- Fixed issue with non-complete eat command
+- Added command 'drink' to have same affect as 'eat'.
+- Added Itemclass of type Drink
+- Updated Eat(string) method to Consume(string)
+- Added different output for loss/gain of HP in Consume(string)
+- Updated output of 'help' command
+- Changed Structure of Floor from Array to custom datatype featuring array
+- Change Engine, World Designer to cope
+- Added floor name to frmWorldDesigner
+- Imported World from old class system to new.
+- Added option of custom song per floor to datatype
+- Made txtWeapon on frmEnemyEditor non-editable

 Please report any bugs to joevandebilt@live.co.uk with a screenshot of what you can see and if possible which command you ran.
 Or use GitHub